Read your offer of admission

 Register for courses

-When you're ready to begin adding courses, login to your Student Centre and click on Enroll.
+When you're ready to begin adding courses, log in to the Student Hub, go to My CU Account and click on Register for courses.
 Use the class schedule builder to help you generate various combinations of your weekly class schedule based on the courses you plan to take.
 Many courses will have additional components to include in your schedule such as labs or tutorials.
 These may be optional or required.
 Add the courses you wish to take and finalize your enrollment.

 The sooner you register for courses, the more options you’ll have.
 If you are offered admission after registration opens or the course you want is full, don’t panic!
 Course waitlists are often available and course swaps are possible.
 You can add or drop courses up until the Did Not Enter (DNE) deadline, generally after the first two weeks of classes in the fall and winter terms, which allows you to withdraw from courses and be refunded the tuition fees.